 Some parking lots have heavy car and foot traffic.
 You can hit another moving car or a pedestrian as you search for space while driving above the recommended speed limit for a particular parking lot.

-You can also hit another driver coming out of his car, perhaps distracted by a phone conversation.
+It’s possible to hit another driver coming out of his car, perhaps distracted by a phone conversation.

 You have also seen those who walk through the parking lot pulling their shopping trolleys (in malls/supermarkets parking lots) without bothering to look around for oncoming cars.
 Well, they assume you are seeing them, so the buck stops with you.